You are here

 Working as an auditor requires visiting our client sites during different steps in the audit process and working from our office, located in the Brisbane CBD, Queensland, within a short walk of many of our clients.

-You may be assigned to clients located around Queensland where travel at times is required, sometimes at short notice.
+You will be assigned to clients located around Queensland where travel at times is required, sometimes at short notice.
 Intrastate travel may vary depending on the sector you work in.
-As a general rule of thumb, expect to travel somewhere between one–four weeks of your first year with us.
+As a general rule of thumb, you may be required to travel for up to 10 weeks throughout the year.

 Am I eligible to apply?